Lvdwardt/payless/README.md

 # PayLess

-PayLess is a Progressive Web App (PWA) that allows users to access archived versions of web articles through [archive.is](https://archive.is/).
-It helps bypass paywalls and provides a better archive.is experience optimized for mobile devices.
+PayLess is a Progressive Web App (PWA) that allows users to access archived versions of web articles through [archive.today](https://archive.today/).
+It helps bypass paywalls and provides a better archive.today experience optimized for mobile devices.
 It's primary purpose is for bypassing paywalls on news sources in comination with the Google Discover Feed on Android.

 ## Features